Garden Membership

 Benefits of Planting Membership:

-• First year: membership in the Hansberry Garden Collective, with the option of an individual 4′ x 8′ bed the following year
+• First year: membership in the Hansberry Garden Collective, with the option of an individual 4′ x 8′ bed the following year for those who attend collective hours regularly

 • Free access to the garden (after an orientation)